 An anonymous reader writes: Microsoft is warning users about a new Windows zero-day vulnerability that is being actively exploited in the wild and is primarily a risk to users on servers and workstations that open documents with embedded OLE objects.
 The vulnerability is currently being exploited via PowerPoint files.
 These specially crafted files contain a malicious OLE (Object Linking and Embedding) object.
 This is not the first time a vulnerability in OLE has been exploited by cybercriminals, however most previous OLE vulnerabilities have been limited to specific older versions of the Windows operating system.
 What makes this vulnerability dangerous is that it affects the latest fully patched versions of Windows.

-114 comments | about two weeks ago
+114 comments | about a month ago

 An anonymous reader writes "Researchers have found a way to deliver a malicious app to Android users by hiding it into what seems to be an encrypted image file, which is then delivered via a legitimate, seemingly innocuous wrapper app.
 Fortinet malware researcher Axelle Apvrille and reverse engineer Ange Albertini created a custom tool they dubbed AngeCryption, which allows them to encrypt the payload Android application package (APK) and make it look like an image (PNG, JPG) file .
 They also had to create another APK that carries the "booby-trapped" image file and which can decrypt it to unveil the malicious APK file and install it.
 A malicious app thusly encrypted is nearly invisible to reverse engineers, and possibly even to AV solutions and Google's Android Bouncer."
 (Here's the original paper, from researchers Axelle Apvrille and Ange Albertini.)